Robust Template Matching via Hierarchical Convolutional Features from a Shape Biased CNN: Methods

+Previous work on template matching in deep feature-space (see section \ref{sec-related}) has employed a VGG19 CNN.
+To enable a fair comparison with those previous results, we also used the VGG19 architecture.
+However, we used four VGG19 models that differed in the way they were trained to encode different degrees of shape selectivity by the same approach used by \cite{geirhos2018imagenet} (as summarised in Table \ref{tab:table1}).

-The four models we used were trained using the same approach used by \cite{geirhos2018imagenet}.
-Model\_A was trained using the standard Image-Net dataset \cite{simonyan2014very} (we used the pretrained VGG19 model from the PyTorch torchvision library).
-Model\_B was trained on the Stylized-ImageNet dataset.
+Model\_A was trained using the standard ImageNet dataset \cite{simonyan2014very} (we used the pretrained VGG19 model from the PyTorch torchvision library) which has the least shape bias.
+Model\_B was trained on the Stylized-ImageNet dataset and thus has the most shape bias.
 Model\_C was trained on a dataset containing the images from both ImageNet and Stylized-ImageNet.
 Model\_D was initialised with the weights of Model\_C and then fine-tuning on ImageNet for 60 epochs using a learning rate of 0.001 multiplied by 0.1 after 30 epochs.
-The other training hyperparameters used for each model were as follows:
+Therefore Model\_C and Model\_D have intermediate levels of shape bias, with model\_D being less selective to shape than Model\_C.
+The learning rate was 0.01 multiplied by 0.1 after every 30 epochs for Model\_B and after every 15 epochs for Model\_C.
+Number of epochs was 90 for Model\_B and 45 for Model\_C (as the dataset used to train Model\_C was twice as large as that used to train Model\_B the number of weight updates was the same for both models).
+The other training hyperparameters used for each model were: batch size 256, momentum 0.9, and weight decay 1e-4.
+The optimizer was SGD.